KSPandian7/Exp-7-Synchornous-counters-/README.md

 ### RESULTS
-Thus, 4 bit up and down counters are implemented and its functionality is validated successfully.
+Thus The program for counters is successfully executed.